dewsign/nova-repeater-blocks/README.md

 ## Custom View Block

 The custom view block allows you to use an HTML view template as a repeater block.
-To use this block, the custom templates you create must be stored in the path definited in the `repeater-blocks` configuration file.
+To use this block, the custom templates you create must be stored in the path defined in the `repeater-blocks` configuration file.
 By default, the path for your custom templates is `resources/views/repeaters/custom`.

 Once your custom views have been created, they will be available in the 'Template Name' dropdown list when you select the 'Custom View' repeater type.